USS Martha Washington: Early career

 Martha Washington was launched on 7 December 1907 by Russell & Co. of Port Glasgow, Scotland for the Austro-American Line (formal name: Unione Austriaca di Navigazione).
 The liner sailed between Trieste and New York City.

-On the evening of 20 November 1911, while steaming in the Ionian Sea from Patras and headed for New York, Martha Washington came under fire from an Italian battleship for a period of ten minutes, with shells falling within one ship length (approximately 500 ft) of the liner.
+On the evening of 20 November 1911, while steaming in the Ionian Sea from Patras and headed for New York, Martha Washington came under fire from an Italian battleship for a period of ten minutes, with shells falling within one ship length (about 500 ft) of the liner.
 According to the captain of the liner, the Italians, fighting against Turkey in the Italo-Turkish War, mistook Martha Washington for a Turkish ship.
 The ship was allowed to pass unharmed after the crew used a signal lamp to communicate her identity to the Italians.

 At the outbreak of World War I, Martha Washington was interned at Hoboken, New Jersey, in 1914.

 World War I

 After the United States entered the war, Martha Washington was taken over by the U.S. Army Quartermaster Department on 6 April 1917.
 The former liner was acquired by the Navy in November 1917.
 She was commissioned on 2 January 1918.